 When your taste buds call for a dish that is fun, versatile and robust with a punch of heat, this one will skip to the front of the other pasta with prosciutto recipes.
 Fresh garlic, roasted cauliflower and zesty red pepper flakes turn a traditional baked ziti completely upside down.
 This savory and festive pasta with prosciutto recipe makes a compelling side dish that serves well cold or warm.
 To enhance its earthy essence, pair it with food-friendly wines that have low tannins and high acidity, such as a dry Italian Rosato or Barbera.
+Take a look below for a how-to video, from our Specialist retailer, Mariano’s Market.

 - 8 slices Prosciutto di Parma, divided